moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 * Added Font Awesome icons to mailto and broken links.
 Furthermore, colored broken link in red for fast recognizability.

+Course Design:

+* Used the brand color as border color.
+* Improved highlighting of a highlighted section.
+* Improved recognisability of hidden activities by gray scaling the icon.
+* Improved paddings and margins for better alignment and better delineation of sections.
+* Designed description and intro boxes.
+* Designed blockquotes.

 ### Categories overview page

 Improved font sizes and weights on category overview page for better readability.